About This Post

 The SCM certification bases its assessment on the SBOK Guide, which has a process approach (similar to the PMI’s PMBOK), and another concepts called principles and aspects, that is, everything is in the context of the interpretation made by the authors about Scrum in the SBOK Guide, which has caused this organization to have serious differences with many practitioners and founders of Scrum who even took part in the creation of the Agile manifesto and therefore with a large part of the Scrum community; although on the other hand, it has achieved a certain amount of acceptance from the industry.

-One point against this certification, which may be eventually important for some people, is that the most popular Scrum scaling frameworks such as SAFe, LeS or Nexus are based on the Scrum Guide and do not recognize SBOK, even SAFe ONLY recognizes as relevant certifications a those offered by the Scrum Alliance and Scrum.org.
-This may be important since being SAFe the most influential scaling framework so far, means that if you want to obtain a SAFe certification the certification of the SCRUMstudy will NOT be valid.
+One point against this certification, which may be eventually important for some people, is that the most popular Scrum scaling frameworks such as SAFe, LeS or Nexus are based on the Scrum Guide and do not recognize SBOK.
+This may be important since being SAFe the most influential scaling framework so far, and if you want to obtain a certification as SAFe Advanced Scrum Master, Safe Alliance does NOT consider relevant the SCRUMStudy certification.

 The minimum score in their respective evaluation to obtain this certification is of *95%, although in my research I have obtained testimonies and mixed comments on their difficulty, they do not have prerequisites although their SBOK must be strongly studied since apparently the exam attacks only the perspective of this guide.

 The cost of the test is *$450 USD with *3 attempts and requires *40 re-certification units every *3 years (these units are obtained by different activities).